jcampuza/joseph-campuzano/_posts/life-updates.md

 #### Visited many coffeeshops/cafés

 I visited a large array of new and fun coffee shops, one of my favorite activities, and partook in many photo-ops with my partner.
-I've probably visited the majority of all cafés in Dallas, TX where I reside I've probably tried more than the average person who has lived in some other cities as well during my short visits!
+I've probably visited the majority of all cafés in Dallas, TX where I reside and I've probably tried more than the average person who has lived in some other cities as well during my short visits!

 #### I had one of my motorcycles stolen